Face Recognition Lets Palestinians Cross Israeli Checkposts Fast, But Raises Concerns

 The facial recognition software used to identify Palestinians at checkpoints was developed by the Israeli tech company AnyVision, a company spokesman confirmed to NPR.
 TheMarker, an Israeli business newspaper, first identified the company's involvement last month.

-AnyVision published a statement committing to ethical use of facial recognition and defending the technology's use at "border crossings," saying it's similar to what's used in some airports to verify travelers' identity.
+AnyVision published a statement committing to ethical use of facial recognition and defending the technology's use at "border crossings," saying it is similar to what is used in some airports to verify travelers' identity.
 A company spokesman told NPR the statement referred to the West Bank crossings.

 An AnyVision presentation says its technology has a 99.9% identification rate and is used at an unnamed airport it called "one of the most secure airports in the world."

-TheMarker also reported AnyVision's technology is being deployed throughout the West Bank in a separate, "much more confidential" program to track "potential Palestinian assailants."
+TheMarker also reported that AnyVision's technology is being deployed throughout the West Bank in a separate, "much more confidential" program to track "potential Palestinian assailants."
 AnyVision and Israeli defense officials would not confirm this to NPR.

 Microsoft's venture fund, M12, is an investor in AnyVision.
 "AnyVision agreed to comply with Microsoft's facial recognition principles and that commitment is backed-up by verification mechanisms which we are discussing with them," Microsoft's venture fund said in a statement to NPR.